alfar0x/alfar-linea/README.md

 ## Config creator
 **Disabled** for now until it is implemented.
 Please use the `config/*.example.json5` files for the time now.

-## Contribution
-Developers can create branches to contribute to the project.
-There are some code rules to follow when contributing:

-1. All contract logic must be implemented into the `action` folder files.
-Blocks can use action files to interact with the blockchain.
-2. Each action class must extend `Action`.
-3. Each block class must extend `Block`.
-4. Blocks must return a list of steps in the `allSteps` function for block mode.
-5. Not every block should `resetSteps`.
-It must only be specified when resetting block steps and returning all tokens/liquidity to ETH.
-6. Each block cannot depend on another block, and a action cannot depend on another action.
-7. Eslint and prettier must be used to format on save.
-8. Use `checklist.md` file.

 ## Additional Links: